brendt/stitcher.io/src/content/book/01-domains.md

 Whatever folder structure you use, most important is that you start thinking in groups of related business concepts, rather than in groups of code with the same technical properties.

 Within each group, each domain, there's room to structure the code in ways that make it easy to use within those individual groups though.
-The first part of this book will look closely at how domains can be structured internally and which patterns can be used to help you keep you codebase maintainable as it grows over time.
+The first part of this book will look closely at how domains can be structured internally and which patterns can be used to help you keep your codebase maintainable as it grows over time.
 After that, we'll look at the application layer, how the domain can be consumed exactly, and how we improve upon existing Laravel concepts by using for example view models.

 There's a lot of ground to cover, and I hope you'll be able to learn many things from this that you'll be able to put into practice right away.